 Usama went to an underperforming state primary and secondary school in Westminster, receiving a BA (Hons) from UCL in History, Politics and Economics.
 Usama is the first generation in his family to go to university and wholeheartedly believes in the opportunities that education delivers.
 His primary motivation for becoming a Governor stems from his own mixed experiences of state education and wants to use his voice to provide the diversity of thought that can help address the all-too-familiar challenges faced by students.
 Usama is currently an Investment Banking Analyst at Citi.

 Ian Wace (Sponsor Associate)

-All appointments are made by the Governance Manager for Ark Schools.
-The term of a governor is three years, except for the Principal, who remains a governor for the duration of their time in post.
+All appointments are made by the Director of Governance for Ark Schools.
+The term of a governor is three years, except for the Executive Principal and Principal, who remain governors for the duration of their time in post.
 Governors may be re-appointed for further terms.

 The register of Interests and attendance information for governors can be found here: